kuharski/civ-copilot/README.md

 # Civ Copilot

 **Civ Copilot** is an AI strategy companion for *Sid Meier’s Civilization V*.
 Powered by LLM-driven insights, it is designed to make Civilization V more approachable for newcomers, more fun for casual players and seamless for veterans to dive back into.

 Civ Copilot helps players streamline their gameplay with two core features:

 - **The Scholar's Table**: Personalized, optimal technology paths based on player game state and scenarios
 - **The Hall of Leaders**: Instant, AI-generated strategies, counter-strategies, and victory types for every civilization

+**Try Civ Copilot out in your next game @** [**civ-copilot.onrender.com**](https://civ-copilot.onrender.com/).

 ---

 ## Table of Contents